BenediktBurger/pyleco-extras/README.md

 ### Trinamic Motor Cards

-The `actors.motor_controller` offers an Actor for Trinamic motor cards.
+The `actors.tmc_motor_actor` offers an Actor for Trinamic motor cards.
-The `directors.motor_director` offers the corresponding Director, which can be used as an in-place replacement for trinamic motor cards objects of the [pytrinamic](https://github.com/trinamic/PyTrinamic) project.
+The `directors.tmc_motor_director` offers the corresponding Director, which can be used as an in-place replacement for trinamic motor cards objects of the [pytrinamic](https://github.com/trinamic/PyTrinamic) project.

 ## Tools